tytydraco/yessleep/out/We_are_sick_trust_me_there_isnt_a_cure.md

 "Ow!
 You didn't need to fucking punch me.
 You said it yourself we were going to starve if we didn't go out and look for something."
 The man whispered back.

-I was just standing in the hall way listen to this back and forth.
+I was just standing in the hallway listening to this back and forth.
 I needed help but for some reason I couldn't choke out any more words.

 "Yeah I said we would starve, so why in the fuck are we looking around in a hospital you mongoloid?
 Let alone THE absolute worst place we could have gone.
 How do we know there aren't any in here?"
 The girl said